confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

 The ``ccloud`` CLI allows you to create API Keys to be used with client applications.

-.. tip:: You can slo use the `web UI <https://docs.confluent.io/current/quickstart/cloud-quickstart/index.html#step-4-create-an-api-key>`__ to create API Keys
+.. tip:: You can also create topics using the
+         :ref:`Confluent Cloud UI <cloud-quick-create-api-key>`.

+To create a new API Key:

     ::

         ccloud api-key create --resource lkc-m85m7

+The tool will display a new Key and secret as below.
+You will need to save these values elsewhere as they cannot be retrieved later.

     ::